Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The algorithm for treating chronic back pain is as follows:
+The treatment algorithm for chronic back pain is as follows:

-- Determination of the cause of pain and its pathophysiology;
+- Determining the cause of pain and its pathophysiology;

-- Assessment of the physical and mental state of the patient.
-Accounting for comorbid disorders;
+- Assessment of the patient's physical and mental state.
+Consideration of comorbid disorders;

 - Monitoring the effectiveness of therapy;

-In 1998, WHO proposed a so-called anesthesia staircase, demonstrating the principles of escalating analgesic treatment.
-Proposed originally for the treatment of cancer pain, this scheme has become universal.
+In 1998, the WHO proposed the so-called pain relief ladder, which demonstrates the principles of escalating analgesic treatment.
+Initially proposed for the treatment of cancer pain, this scheme has become universal.

 - Weak opioids: tramadol, codeine, dihydrocodeine